 Professionally, I trained as a Homœopathic physician in India graduating as a Bachelor of Homœopathic Medicine and Surgery (B.H.M.S) in 1997.

-Today I run the Homeopathy Network where I connect with over two thousand homoeopaths globally on a regular basis.
-That is where I share my successes and my failures with the homœopathic community.
+Today I run the Homeopathy Network where I connect with over eighteen thousand natural health practitioners and doctors that use homoeopathy globally on a regular basis.
+That is where I share my successes and my failures on using different homoeopathic approaches with the Complementary and Alternative medicine community.

 My purpose through my homeopathic network, community, lectures, presentations, books, courses and blogs is to share my learnings, offer tools and resources and create an empowered community of confident and incredible practitioners who can provide their clients the best of homœopathic knowledge and potential.